Sucralose is a synthetic sweetener that enjoys versatile use in beverages, foods, dental care products, and generally as a sugar substitute.

 A more recent study showed no significant differences among the three sweeteners over three hours after consuming a sweetened beverage (Tey et al. 20178).

-In summary, from this perspective, aspartame is about as unhealthy as sugar.
+From this perspective, aspartame is about as unhealthy as sugar.

 Due to lower peak levels, stevia performs better in direct comparison to aspartame and sucralose.